KFGI

 KFGI (101.5 FM; "Skeeter 101.5") is a radio station broadcasting a variety hits format.
 Established in 1990 as KTCF-FM, the station is licensed to Crosby, Minnesota, United States, and serves the Brainerd and Baxter region of central Minnesota.
 Its studios are at 212 N 5th Street, in Brainerd.
 The transmitter site is on County Road 6, between Crosby and Emily.

 History

-Its former "KQ101.5" classic rock format had originated at then-sister station KQDS-FM in Duluth.
-On September 1, 2011 the station began carrying the "SAM FM" variety hits format.
-It was KFGI's fourth format change in a decade, going from country music to oldies in 2002, and then back to country in 2004 after an ownership change, and then to classic rock in 2007.
-Following the shutdown of Sam FM, 101.5 shifted to Jack FM during Labor Day weekend of 2015.
+The former "KQ101.5" classic rock format of the station had initially originated at its then-sister station, KQDS-FM in Duluth.
+On September 1, 2011, KFGI began broadcasting the "SAM FM" variety hits format.
+This marked the fourth format change for KFGI within a span of a decade.
+It had previously transitioned from country music to oldies in 2002, then back to country in 2004 after a change in ownership, and finally to classic rock in 2007.
+Following the discontinuation of Sam FM, the station switched to Jack FM during the Labor Day weekend of 2015.

-On September 16, 2016 Red Rock Radio announced that it would sell KFGI to R & J Broadcasting as part of an eight station deal;[2] the sale was completed on December 21, 2016.[3]
+On September 16, 2016, Red Rock Radio announced that it would sell KFGI to R & J Broadcasting as part of an eight station deal; the sale was completed on December 21, 2016.
 Following the sale, KFGI became a local station, keeping the variety hits format, but rebranding as "Skeeter 101.5".